Due: Wed 12/04 at 8:59pm; both self-evaluations due Thu 12/05 at 9:59pm

 This assignment is to be completed with the same partner as Assignment 7, unless you’ve already contacted the course staff.

 In this assignment you will experience some effects of your design decisions, and practice working with implementations not written by you.
 Specifically, you will make your spreadsheet application work with views written by someone else.

 Each group has been assigned two other groups: “providers” and “customers.”
 You must request code from your provider group: you have been emailed their names and email addresses.
 You should expect to need to email them a few times this week, as you may find issues with their code that you cannot address or repair by yourselves.

 Similarly, your “customer” group will email you for your code.
 You are expected to spend some time supporting your customer group.

-We will email you the contact information of your providers and customers by the end of the weekend.
+We will email you the contact information of your providers and customers as soon as possible.